Raid (2018 film): Critical reception

 Rachit Gupta of Times of India found the screenplay of the film and Saurabh Shukla's acting performance to be impressive but criticized the songs which he felt were unnecessary and only acted as a distraction.
 Rachit gave the film a rating of 3.5 out of 5.
 Saibal Chatterjee of NDTV gave it 3.5 stars out of 5 saying "Devgn's brooding presence" made the film riveting.
-However, in a 1.5 out of 5 star review, The Indian Express called the movie "overlong and tepid".
+However, in a 1.5 out of 5-star review, The Indian Express called the movie "overlong and tepid".
 In 4 out of 5 star review for Bollywood Hungama, Taran Adarsh wrote that the film is a nail-biting thriller which "is smart, engaging, gripping and entertaining".
 Sweta Kausal of Hindustan Times praised the acting performances of Ajay Devgan and Saurabh Shukla but criticized the excessive length and the repetitive nature of the screenplay and gave the film a rating of 2.5 out of 5.
 Rajeev Masand of News18 found the movie to be impressive in parts but was critical of its editing and the second half's screenplay which he felt was weak.
 Among the actors, he felt that Saurabh Shukla's performance was exceptional, and gave the film a rating of 2.5 out of 5.
 Actor Ajay Devgn has won Best Foreign Actor award at the 27th China Golden Rooster and Hundred Flowers Film Festival for his role in film Raid.

 Awards and nominations

-Sequel
+Sequel and remake

-In April 2020, a sequel was announced by the production team with Ajay Devgan as the lead.
-The script for the sequel is under development and is also expected to be based on a true story like the first one in the franchise.
+In April 2020, Raid 2 was announced.
+Principal photography began in January 2024.
+The film stars Ajay Devgn, Riteish Deshmukh, Saurabh Shukla and Vaani Kapoor.
+It was released on 1 May 2025.

+The film was remade in Telugu as Mr. Bachchan (2024) starring Ravi Teja and directed by Harish Shankar.